 Graduates of our program have become employed at many different companies, some of which include:

 - Center of Toxicology and Environmental Health – Jackson, MS

 - Ducks Unlimited – Ridgeland, MS

 - Mississippi Department of Wildlife, Fisheries and Parks

-- Mitchel Technical Services Inc. – Senatobia, MS
+- Mitchell Technical Services Inc. – Senatobia, MS

-- National Resource Conservation Service – Indianola and Cleveland, MS
+- Natural Resource Conservation Service – Indianola and Cleveland, MS

-- Navel Oceanographic Office, John C. Stennis Space Center
+- Naval Oceanographic Office, John C. Stennis Space Center

 - U.S. Geological Survey – Jackson, MS